meihonggao/GAE-LGA/README.md

   * train.py
   >It is used to train the parameters of the model.
   * utils.py
-  >It is used to define the functions that need to be used in the model.
+  It is used to define the functions that need to be used in the model.

 ## Usage
-Here, we provide procedures for running the GAE-LGA model on three datasets
+Here, we provide the usage of GAE-LGA on three datasets
 ### Usage on LncRNA2Target dataset
   * If you are using CPU environment, please run the following python command：```python main_cpu_1.py```
   * If you are using GPU environment, please run the following python command：```python main_gpu_1.py```